Rate limiting

 Trusted proxies and client IPs

-ip-scoped limits resolve the client IP from the x-forwarded-for header.
-Proxies append the address they saw to the end of the header, so the last entry is the one written by your platform's trusted reverse proxy.
+Proxies append the address they saw to the end of x-forwarded-for, so the last entry is the one written by your platform's trusted reverse proxy when the app always sits behind that proxy.
 Earlier entries — including the first — are sent by the client and can be forged to rotate buckets and bypass IP limits.
+Configure trustedProxy only when the app is always behind an edge that strips or normalizes those headers before they reach application code.

 // First entry.
 Only safe behind an edge that strips and rewrites the header.